 In recent years, the Albertina expanded its body of modern and contemporary art quite significantly, most notably through the gift of a large portion of the Essl collection and acquisition of the Jablonka collection.

-Ah, but where to show it all?
 The answer is the Albertina’s second home in the country.

-Well, not exactly in the country (unless you’re thinking of Vienna as it looked in the early 19th century): the Albertina Modern occupies part of the Künstlerhaus building just at the edge of Vienna’s old town.
+Well, not exactly in the country, unless you’re thinking of Vienna as it looked in the early 19th century: the Albertina Modern occupies part of the Künstlerhaus building just at the edge of Vienna’s old town.

-The new site gives the institution a dedicated space for exhibitions of modern era art, drawing on some 60,000 works from around 5,000 artists, as well as (of course) loans from other international institutions.
+The new site gives the institution a dedicated space for exhibitions of modern era art, drawing on some 65,000 works from around 5,000 artists, as well as (of course) loans from other international institutions.

-The in-house collection alone includes the creative output of such renowned Austrians as Arnulf Rainer or Maria Lassnig, but also art by leading international artists, including Anselm Kiefer, Damien Hirst, Andy Warhol, Cindy Sherman, and many more.
+The in-house collection alone includes the creative output of such renowned Austrians as Arnulf Rainer or Maria Lassnig, but also art by leading international artists, including Anselm Kiefer, Damien Hirst, Andy Warhol, Roy Lichtenstein, Cindy Sherman, and many more.

 So expect some pretty spectacular exhibitions.